nlp4se/review-emotion-analysis/README.md

 **🔑 Step 1: Add your API key**

-If you haven't done this already, add your API key to the `code/.env` file.
+If you haven't done this already, add your API key to the `.env` file in the root folder.
 For instance, for OpenAI, you can add the following:

 ```
 OPENAI_API_KEY=sk-proj-...